Azure-Samples/selenium-grid-aks-keda/README.md

 This project framework provides the following features:

+* AKS Configured with multiple node pools, with some `Scaling from Zero`
-* Multiple AKS autoscaling node pools match to the Selenium node types using Node Selectors
+* AKS node pools match the Selenium browser node types using Node Selectors
-* KEDA is leveraged to allow the pools to scale from zero based on the Selenium queue
+* KEDA is leveraged to allow the pools to auto scale based on the Selenium queue

 ## Process Overview